 We evaluated the quality of SNPs and subjects in the discovery data set using PLINK [13] and ONETOOL [14].
 We excluded all SNPs for which: the Hardy-Weinberg equilibrium (HWE) test [15] gave P < 1×10-5; minor allele frequency (MAF) was < 0.05; or genotype call rates were less than 95%.
 We also discarded any subjects whose missing genotype rates were > 5%, or showed identity-by-state > 80% with any other subject (Figure 1).
 These filtering procedures were first applied separately to cases and controls, and were repeated on the pooled dataset.
 In addition, any SNP showing a difference in missing data rate between cases and controls by Fisher’s exact test [16], with P < 1×10-5 was removed (Figure 1).

-[17][18]
+Genotype imputation and SKAT-O statistic

+We performed genome-wide imputation for all autosomes to enable discovery of associations for SNPs not only genotyped SNPs but not directly genotyped SNPs.
+Imputation was conducted using the Sanger Imputation Service (https://imputation.sanger.ac.uk).
+We used Haplotype Reference Consortium release v1.1 for the reference panel and considered predominantly European ancestry [17].
+Pre-phasing was performed first with EAGLE2 v2.0.5 [25], and then the Positional Burrows–Wheeler Transform (PBWT) package [26] was used for imputation according to the imputation pipeline recommended by Sanger Imputation Service.
+Imputation accuracy was evaluated with the INFO metric [18].
+Imputed SNPs were filtered out if INFOs, MAFs or P-values for the HWE test were < 0.3, 0.05, or 1×10-5, respectively.

 Statistical analyses with genetic data